 At the annual meeting, award recipients will be presented with a commemorative plaque, plus a cheque in the amount of $300 for Honours BSc students and $700 for MSc students.
 Click here to view past Playle Award winners.

 Award recipients are expected to give an oral presentation on the subject of their thesis dissertation at the next meeting.
-The next Canadian Ecotoxicity Workshop will be held in Guelph, Ontario on October 1-4, 2017.
+The next Canadian Ecotoxicity Workshop will be held in Vancouver, BC on September 30 to October 3, 2018.

 In order to support recipient attendance at the meeting, the following costs will be reimbursed by CEW, up to a maximum of CAD $1,000: